<img src="https://ws.zoominfo.com/pixel/4CagHYMZMRWAjWFEK36G" width="1" height="1" style="display: none;">

 • Vendor/ Third-Party Risk Assessments

 Utilizing an integrated risk management platform like CyberStrong can help streamline this process and many other gold standard frameworks.
-Integrated risk management can centralize compliance efforts, saving cybersecurity teams and Chief Information Security Officers (CISOs)valuable time, energy, and resources, bridging the gap between cybersecurity and the board to translate the importance of the organization’s cybersecurity needs fully.
-By integrating dashboards, patented AI, and groundbreaking reporting to your cybersecurity program, you can prove your compliance with NYDFS cybersecurity regulations and multiple other custom frameworks and controls with an audit trail in hours instead of days.
+Integrated risk management can centralize compliance efforts, saving cybersecurity teams and Chief Information Security Officers (CISOs) valuable time, energy, and resources, bridging the gap between cybersecurity and the board to fully translate the importance of the organization’s cybersecurity needs.
+By integrating dashboards, patented AI, and groundbreaking reporting into your cybersecurity program, you can prove your compliance with NYDFS cybersecurity regulations and multiple other custom frameworks and controls with an audit trail in hours instead of days.

 If you have any additional questions about integrated risk management or how CyberStrong can help bolster your institution’s cybersecurity objectives, give us a call at 1 800 NIST CSF or click here and request a free demo.